NOW HIRING: 2020 Youth Vote Organizers

-- Coordinate with fellow organizing staff, school faculty, and event organizers to find creative ways to maximize the impact of our voter registration drives during each school visit.
+- Coordinate with fellow organizing staff, school faculty, and event organizers to find creative ways to maximize the impact of our voter registration drives during each event.

-- Frequently travel across the Front Range, with possible overnight travel to other communities across the state.
+- Frequently travel across the Front Range, with the possibility of overnight travel to other communities across the state.

 - For our applicants to our Western team, overnight travel and distance traveling should be expected, in order to reach our rural Colorado communities.